bufbuild-ru/docs/docs/bsr/remote-plugins/usage/index.md

 > We recommend completing the [Buf CLI quickstart](../../../cli/quickstart/#generate-code) to get an overview of `buf generate` with remote plugins.

 Protobuf code generation is a challenging process for developers due to the complexities of working with `protoc` and plugins.
-This challenge is compounded as code generation is scaled across multiple developers, with different languages and runtime requirements for plugins.Buf's remote plugins remove this key obstacle to generating code.
+This challenge is compounded as code generation is scaled across multiple developers, with different languages and runtime requirements for plugins.

+Buf's remote plugins remove this key obstacle to generating code.
 Instead of wasting your time maintaining plugins for yourself or your organization, you can reference plugins hosted in the Buf Schema Registry (BSR).

 ## Configuration

 The `buf.gen.yaml` file controls how the `buf generate` command executes Protobuf plugins for any [input](../../../reference/inputs/).
 In it, you specify [remote plugins](../overview/) to perform code generation.
-For more information on the `buf.gen.yaml` configuration, see the [reference](../../../configuration/v2/buf-gen-yaml/).Buf verifies and maintains the commonly used plugins used across the Protobuf ecosystem.
+For more information on the `buf.gen.yaml` configuration, see the [reference](../../../configuration/v2/buf-gen-yaml/).

+Buf verifies and maintains the commonly used plugins used across the Protobuf ecosystem.
 To discover all publicly available plugins, go to [buf.build/plugins](https://buf.build/plugins).

 ## Choose your input

 Remote plugins generate code for [inputs](../../../reference/inputs/).
 An input can be a Git repository, tarball, zip file, or a local directory containing Protobuf files configured with a [`buf.yaml`](../../../configuration/v2/buf-yaml/) configuration file.
-Buf refers to such directories of Protobuf files as [modules](../../../cli/modules-workspaces/).For our purposes, we'll assume you have a directory of `.proto` files with a `buf.yaml` configuration file that defines them as a workspace with at least one module.
+Buf refers to such directories of Protobuf files as [modules](../../../cli/modules-workspaces/).

+For our purposes, we'll assume you have a directory of `.proto` files with a `buf.yaml` configuration file that defines them as a workspace with at least one module.
 To create a `buf.yaml` in your current directory if you don't have one, run this command:

 ```console
 $ buf config init